 - having a cesarean delivery before labor started

 - having already had one type of blood cancer

 Doctors classify the different types of leukemia according to:

 - the type of blood cell they start in

 - whether they are acute (grow quickly) or chronic (grow slowly)

 - if they occur in a child or an adult

 Chronic and acute leukemias

 In acute leukemia, developing cells multiply quickly and collect in the marrow and blood.
-They exit the bone marrow too early and are not functional.
+A blood test will show that more than